matsim-scenarios/matsim-switzerland-freight/README.md

 ### Model features

-* The model accounts for two modes of transportation: (1) The road only mode and (2) intermodal road and rail transport (combined transport, in German: kombinierter Verkehr, short: KV).
+* The current version of the model accounts for two modes of transportation: (1) The road only mode and (2) intermodal road and rail transport (combined transport, in German: kombinierter Verkehr, short: KV).
 * Each container is modeled as an individual agent which follows a cost minimization approach.
 * The transport supply consists of the road network, the cargo train schedule and the intermodal terminals.
 * The simulation accounts for dynamic queuing at terminals by modeling a (1) train-stack queue and a (2) truck-stack queue.
 Furthermore, trains have a maximum loading capacity.